hacs/documentation/documentation/developer/frontend.md

 title: Frontend
 ---

 _All changes to the documentation should go against the `master` branch._
+The repository for the frontent is hosted @ https://github.com/hacs/frontend

 <pre class="prism-code language-bash codeBlock_19pQ">
     <h4>Note!</h4>